grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 She heard Hemi's heavy step up off the ladder onto the bridge, but she did not look away from the horizon while she spoke to him.
 "We have to make a move.
 The surface is an unnatural place for a submarine to hide.
 They are going to fucking find us eventually."

 "Having charted their search pattern, I agree.
-They are following an extremely systematic course, and that suggests to me that sub commander has high confidence that he will find us eventually, and is willing to take the time to do it."
+They are following an extremely systematic course, and that suggests to me that sub commander has high confidence that he will find us eventually.
+And is willing to take the time to do it."

 "We need to end this.
-We can't fucking run and hide from them forever.
+We can't fucking run and hide forever.
 That fucker might be under the delusion he's fighting a fucking entrenched battle, and will go on fighting with all the deep-pocketed resources of an Authority.
 But we have got to get back to work.
-We have no fucking margin that covers operating in these kinds of conditions."
+We have no fucking margin that covers operating in these conditions where were constantly some kind of fucked-up prey."

 "I have had the same thought.
 And I have an idea we could try --- though I warn you it is extremely unlikely to work."

 At this, Percy lowered the lenses and looked at him.
-"You have another option you have been fuckin' holding out on me?"
+"You have another option and you have been fuckin' holding out on me?"

-"_Extremely_ unlikely to work --- and likely to get us killed.
-The magnetic warheads...
+"_Extremely_ unlikely to work --- and likely to get us killed."
+He took a breath.
+"The magnetic warheads...
 I let a couple of crates slip off the palettes when they were being unloaded in Stilt City.
 So I have a few dozen warheads still stashed down in our cargo hold."

 "You want to try to hit them with one of those fuckin' explosives?"